sakkyoi/ncp-downloader/README.md

 # Usage
 `ncp QUERY [OUTPUT_DIR] [OPTIONS]`

-QUERY is a URL of video or channel.
+`QUERY`: URL of the video or channel.

 ```
 -r RESOLUTION, --resolution RESOLUTION      Target resolution.
-Defaults to highest resolution.
+Defaults to highest resolution available.
 -R, --resume                                Resume download.
--t, --transcode                             Transcode video.
+-t, --transcode                             Transcode downloaded videos.
---ffmpeg FFMPEG                             Path to ffmpeg.
-Defaults to ffmpeg in PATH.
+--ffmpeg /PATH/TO/FFMPEG                    Path to ffmpeg.
+Defaults to ffmpeg stored in PATH.
---vcodec VCODEC                             Video codec for transcoding.
+--vcodec VCODEC                             Video codec for ffmpeg transcoding.
---acodec ACODEC                             Audio codec for transcoding.
+--acodec ACODEC                             Audio codec for ffmpeg transcoding.
 --ffmpeg-options FFMPEG_OPTIONS             Additional ffmpeg options. (e.g. --ffmpeg-options "-acodec copy -vcodec copy")
 --thread THREAD                             Number of threads for downloading.
-Defaults to 1. (highly not recommended)
+Defaults to 1.
+(NOT RECOMMENDED TO EDIT)
---select-manually                           Select video manually.
-This option only works with channel.
+--select-manually                           Manually select videos to download.
+Only works when downloading the whole channel.
 --username USERNAME                         Username for login.
 --password PASSWORD                         Password for login.
---debug                                     Enable debug mode.
+--debug                                     Enable debug mode (displays debug messages).
---help                                      Show help message.
+--help                                      Show help menu.
 ```

 **If login credentials are provided, a session token will be generated and saved locally.